hardhats/vista-install-docs/New/SetUpHL7.rst

   RESCHEDULING FREQUENCY: <strong>1D</strong>
   SPECIAL QUEUEING: <strong>^</strong></pre>

-If Taskman is running, it should "catch" the new persistent tasks and start them.
+Taskman does not "catch" the new tasks unless it's started from scratch (which involves stopping Taskman and then starting with ``DO ^ZTMB``.
+We can tell it about them using ``DO STRTUP^%ZTM0`` on direct mode.
 If you run the system status from direct mode, you should see a bunch of HL7 tasks now running (italicized).

 .. raw:: html